 10 of 10

 Finally, there are many ways that your coins can get ruined.
-From touching your coins to improperly storing your coins to experiencing a loss of your coin collection due to fire or theft, the list can be endless.
+From touching your coins to improperly storing your coins, to experiencing a loss of your coin collection due to fire or theft, the list can be endless.
+Careful planning and common sense will help you store your coins properly in order to protect their value.
 Here are the top seven ways that people end up ruining their coins and sometimes experiencing significant financial loss.